Repository Structure

 Disambiguation

-This documentation will explain the basic structure of the LEMDO repository and provide detail about the structure of the data folder.
-It will not explain practice for encoding the contents of each folder.
+This documentation will explain the basic structure of the LEMDO repository and provide detail about the structure of the data directory.
+It will not explain practice for encoding the contents of each directory.

 Introduction